learlab/itell-strapi-demo/README.md

   Time:    1m40.234s
 ```

-If you see no error messages from the commands above, all setup work is done.
-You can now start the development server.
+If no error message is shown, the setup is successful.
+You can now start the development server via

 ```
 pnpm run dev